pilotpirxie/swirkz/README.md

 # Swirkz
 Swirkz Chat is a collaborated chat created by students to improve their programming skills.
-Use on your own risk.
+Use on your own risk 😉

 ### Quick Start
 Download files: